mozman/ezdxf/docs/source/dxfentities/mpolygon.rst

     .. attribute:: dxf.pattern_angle

         Actual pattern angle in degrees (float).
-Changing this value does not rotate the pattern, use :meth:`~Hatch.set_pattern_angle` for this task.
+Changing this value does not rotate the pattern, use :meth:`~MPolygon.set_pattern_angle` for this task.

     .. attribute:: dxf.pattern_scale

         Actual pattern scaling factor (float).
-Changing this value does not scale the pattern use :meth:`~Hatch.set_pattern_scale` for this task.
+Changing this value does not scale the pattern use :meth:`~MPolygon.set_pattern_scale` for this task.

     .. attribute:: dxf.pattern_double